 What’s Next

-- npm package (
+- npm package release (

 npx canoncode init my-project)